Sign In Register

 Healthcare Facilities4

-Dickens has an average annual temperature of 61°F (16°C).
+Dickens enjoys a temperate climate with an average annual temperature of 61°F (16°C).
 Winters average 41°F in January while summers reach 82°F in July.
-Annual precipitation is 22.5 inches.
-The area enjoys 328 sunny days per year.
+The area gets 328 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 22.5 inches (drier than the 38-inch national average).
+The area receives 2.9 inches of snow annually.
 Air quality is rated Good with a median AQI of 42.
+The city sits at an elevation of 2,544 feet.

 Temperature